Three poems sits upon the page.

 Each living proof of years in pain.

-All ready to become one flame.
+All ready to become the flame.

 Yet none should burn, and all must stay.